Understanding How A Criminal Conviction Impacts Immigration

-Oftentimes, a non-citizen will go into court without a lawyer and be induced into entering a misdemeanor guilty plea for a small fine, no jail time and no probation, and think the matter is closed.
+Oftentimes, a noncitizen will go into court on a drug charge or other offense thinking that they do not need a lawyer and can handle the situation on their own.
+This may result in the individual agreeing to a lesser charge and/or pleading guilty.
+This may seem like the better option, especially if it carries a smaller fine, no time in jail and no additional probation requirements.
+At this point, one may think the matter is closed.
 However, people in this situation often learn when it is too late that they have just set themselves up for being deported.
-Even walking out of state court on a misdemeanor charge and a small fine can result in a person being arrested and detained in a federal immigration jail for a year while waiting an almost certain deportation.
+Even walking out of state court on a misdemeanor charge and a small fine can result in a person being arrested and detained in a federal immigration jail for a year while waiting for an almost certain deportation.

-A recent Supreme Court decision in Padilla vs. Kentucky has imposed new obligations on criminal defense attorneys to be extremely mindful and careful when handling all criminal cases involving non-citizens.
+Padilla vs. Kentucky, a Supreme Court decision from 2010, instituted a number of new requirements for any and all criminal defense lawyers to be very conscious and thorough when representing a noncitizen in a criminal case.
 It is appropriate for the criminal defense lawyer to add an immigration lawyer to the criminal defense team in order to adequately represent a client.
 James N. Papirmeister frequently has clients work with him in conjunction with an immigration lawyer when that client is not a citizen of the United States.
-Keep in mind, an order for removal or deportation is permanent and literally will serve to ban non-citizens from ever entering the United States for the rest of their natural lives, even if they have not been to their home country in many years.
-This could have a dramatic and very sad effect on the family and children of those non-citizens charged with crimes.